-Below is a picture of the most common site for Morton's neuroma, represented by the red arrow, (but not the only site as this pain may also appear in between the other metatarsal heads) for neuroma pain.
+Below is a picture of the primary Morton's neuroma location, represented by the red arrow, (but not the only site as this pain may also appear in between the other metatarsal heads) for neuroma pain.
 This is the true Morton's neuroma.

 Other conditions that occur in this area of the foot may mimic neuroma pain with no actual neuroma present.
 A bursitis in between the two metatarsal bones may put pressure on the nerve and create neuroma type pain.
 Click here for more information on bursitis and its relationship to neuroma.

 Secondly, a condition called capsulitis may also give similar symptoms as a true interdigital neuroma.
 Click here for more information on capsulitis and its relationship to neuroma.